 If you only speak English, outside tourist zones you will always be viewed as some kind of colonial power forcing everyone to speak badly learned school English and turning even trivial social events, like a short chat at the bakery, into an embarrassing situation for everyone involved.

-Learn German is essential to fully integrate yourself, not disappoint and be disappointed.
+Learn German is essential to integrate yourself, not disappoint, and be disappointed entirely.
 It will help you better understand the local culture and history.